City Connection

-is a 1985 platform video game developed and published by Jaleco for Japanese arcades; in North America, it was released by Kitkorp as Cruisin'.
+is a 1985 platform video game developed and published by Jaleco for arcades.
+It was released in North America by Kitkorp as Cruisin'.
 The player controls Clarice in her Honda City hatchback and must drive over elevated roads to paint them.
 Clarice is pursued by police cars, which she can stun by hitting them with oil cans.
 The design was inspired by maze chase games like Pac-Man (1980) and Make Trax (1981).

 City Connection was ported to the Famicom/Nintendo Entertainment System, MSX and ZX Spectrum.
-In Japan, the game has maintained a loyal following, and the NES version is seen as a classic for the platform.
 It was re-released in several Jaleco game collections and services such as the Wii's Virtual Console.
 These received mixed responses in North America, with critics disliking its simplicity, lack of replay value, and poor controls.
 Some felt it possessed a cute aesthetic and unique concept and was entertaining.
 Clarice is one of the first female protagonists in a console game.
+In Japan, the game has maintained a loyal following, and the NES version is seen as a classic for the platform; Jaleco's successor, City Connection Co., Ltd., was named after the game.

 Jaleco released a sequel, City Connection Rocket, for Japanese mobile phones in 2004.